 Age, like race, gender, and disability, is a protected class under state and federal law.
 California’s Fair Employment and Housing Act (FEHA) makes it illegal to discriminate against or harass an employee age 40 or over because of his or her age.
 The federal Age Discrimination in Employment Act of 1967 (ADEA) does the same.

 Despite hefty penalties, however, age discrimination continues to occur in the workplace.
-The federal Equal Employment Opportunity Commission (EEOC) received 20,588 charges of age discrimination in FY 2014.
+The federal Equal Employment Opportunity Commission (EEOC) received 20,588 charges of age discrimination in a past year.
 Monetary benefits in age discrimination cases through EEOC amounted to $77.7 million, not including benefits obtained through litigation.

 What Is Age Discrimination?